boxtal/php-library/README.md

 Boxtale PHP Library works with PHP 5.4, 5.5, 5.6, 7.0.

-In order to use the API, you need to create a (free) user account on www.envoimoinscher.com, checking the "I would like to install the EnvoiMoinsCher module directly on my E-commerce website."
+In order to use the API, you need to create a (free) user account you need to create a (free) user account using the API (postUserSignup) or on http://www.envoimoinscher.com/inscription.html, check the "I would like to install the EnvoiMoinsCher module directly on my E-commerce website."

 You will then receive an email with your API keys and be able to start your tests.
 ### Library content